Makeup Artistry Schools in Louisiana

 Average yearly salary for makeup artistry in Louisiana

-Theatrical and performance makeup artists earned a median wage of $47,200 across the United States.
+Makeup artists in Louisiana earn an average salary of $46,966 (ZipRecruiter, 2020).
 Of course, what you can expect to earn will vary depending upon the specific type of makeup artistry you practice.
 Specialty makeup artists, such as those who apply makeup for participants of Mardi Gras, and for fashion and photo shoots will tend to earn more than individuals who apply makeup in department stores or beauty salons.
-The projected growth for cosmetologists is anticipated to be between 8% and 15% from 2012 to 2022, meaning that it should be possible to find jobs in the field.
+The projected growth for cosmetologists is anticipated to be about 11% from 2012 to 2022, meaning that it should be possible to find jobs in the field.